 Create a habit

+Follow a routine so that every time you go out, your house is secure.
 Always lock up if you’re going out, even if it’s just to a communal area in your building, like a laundry.
-A surprising number of burglars don’t have to use force but simply get in through an open window or door.
-Create a habit so that every time you go out, your house is secure.
+A surprising number of burglars don’t have to use force – they simply get in through an open window or door.

-Leave a visible light on if you go out in the evenings and don’t leave a spare key in a hiding place (under a doormat or fake stone, or in a plant pot for example).
+Leave a visible light on if you go out in the evenings and don’t leave a spare key in a hiding place (for example, under a doormat or fake stone, or in a plant pot).
 Leave spare keys with a family member, friend or trusted neighbour instead.

 You could consider fitting a key safe.
 This is a secure box fitted to an outside wall, containing a set of house keys and opened by a code.
 Choose one that’s police approved.
 Only give the code to trusted people and fit it somewhere out of sight.
-Your local council or Home Improvement Agency may be able to help you fit one.
+Age UK’s handyperson scheme or the Home Improvement Agency may be able to help you fit one.